 Because the research aspect of this project is simplistic, students are not intimidated by the assignment.
 I teach them how to cite their internet sources via Easybib.com, a free service for MLA citation that takes the sting out of the most daunting aspect of the project.
 The students develop computer manipulation skills such as switching screens, cut/paste, layering design elements, capturing URLs, using placeholders, and incorporating graphics in their work.
 The brochure format works well as it automatically compartmentalizes the content they are challenged to develop.

 Surprisingly, students coming into my 9th grade classroom have very little experience with desktop publishing applications and even less with conducting any sort of academic research.
 This mini-project-based activity trumps the traditional report format while simultaneously exposing students to practical computer skills they can use well beyond the English classroom.

-Project Based Lesson Plans for English
+This post is part of the series: Project Based Lesson Plans for English

 This series seeks to inspire teachers to incorporate project based lessons into their curriculum.
 The lesson plans found here have been used for at-risk grade 9 classes, but can also be used for grades 7 and 8.